-Right-click inside the text list widget.The shortcut menu opens.
+3. Right-click inside the text list widget.
+The shortcut menu opens.

+Select Properties from the shortcut menu.
 The Widget Properties (Text List) dialog box opens.

 A new text item is added to the Text List Entries.

 - 6. Enter text for the new text item. - 7.
 Repeat steps 5 and 6 for additional text items as necessary.